-- your current health status has changed (your surgery may need to be delayed) - you feel or are unwell (such as a cough, cold, high temperature, infection or sickness and diarrhoea) on, or just before your surgery date.
+- your current health status has changed (your surgery may need to be delayed). - you feel or are unwell (such as a cough, cold, high temperature, infection or sickness and diarrhoea) on, or just before your surgery date.

-What do I need to do before I come in for surgery?
+What do I need to do before I come in for my surgery?

 Please be aware that you cannot have family or friends stay with you in the day surgery unit.
-You will need to be in the unit for 2 to 5 hours.
+You will need to be here for 2 to 5 hours.

-- Check your appointment letter to make sure you know what time to arrive and where to go. - Have a bath or shower on the day of your surgery using soap.
-This will reduce the risk of infection. - Take off jewellery except your wedding ring (if you have one). - You may bring a personal music device with headphones.
-Please do not carry too many extra items. - Bring slippers to wear, you may also wish to bring a dressing gown. - Do not remove hair on the foot. - Remove nail polish and false nails.
+- Check your appointment letter to make sure you know what time to arrive and where to go - Have a bath or shower on the day of your surgery using soap - Take off jewellery except your wedding ring (if you have one). - You may bring a personal music device with headphones.
+Please do not carry too many extra items

+- Bring slippers to wear.
+You may also wish to bring a dressing gown - Do not remove hair on the foot - Remove nail polish and false nails.
 Clean under your nails the day before your surgery

 If you smoke, are overweight, or not active, you may take longer to heal after surgery.
-You may be at greater risk of having problems.
+You may be in a greater risk of having problems.
 Talk with your GP or health professional to see what you can do before surgery to help with this.